A Sunday Lunch Session @ Helen's Assisted Living Care Apartment

-Expectations about how life will be in the aftermath seem to be such a challenge to formulate, since whatever dreams we might have harbored beforehand are now lost.
-There is that ambient level of pain ready to boil over the container it simmers in.
+Expectations about how life will be in the aftermath are such a challenge to formulate since whatever dreams we might have harbored beforehand are now lost.
+There is that ambient level of pain ready to boil over the in the soul it simmers in.
 We all feel it.

-It is mandatory for us to change our expectations otherwise we have locked ourselves away in a permanent state of disappointment.
-It is as though, in an instant, we are required to stop all that we have worked and dreamed for and start anew.
-That was easy sentence to roll out in a couple dozen words – but, not a thought we are willing to entertain, (should we have a choice in this matter.)
+It is mandatory to change our expectations otherwise we lock ourselves away into a permanent state of disappointment.
+It is as though, in an instant, we are required to stop all that we have worked and dreamed of and start anew.
+That was an easy sentence to roll out into a couple dozen words.
+Yet, not a thought that one is willing to entertain, (should we have a choice in this matter.)
 In the end, we are not offered a choice.

-None-the-less, we have to rediscover a new “ME.”
-You, you are no longer who you once were.
+None-the-less, it is necessary to rediscover a new “ME.”
+You can no longer be who you once were.
 That “me” vanished in that instant.

 I am emotionally disfigured and the only one that can see it in old photographs.
 Others, unaware of suicide probably just think I have “an attitude.”
-I am now a stoic character on the outside.
-However: on the inside I vigorously struggle = not to be.
+The suicide instantly transformed me into a stoic character on the outside.
+However; on the inside, I vigorously struggle . . . not to be.

-In whatever manner, you assess this for yourselves, only you can decide if you are going to move ahead with life.
-It is a huge effort to discover an approach and a lot of stamina to continue the pursuit.
-If you don’t the default is choosing to “stay stuck,” right where you are.
-No one can budge you from this position, really.
+In whatever manner, you have to assess this for yourself.
+Only you can decide if you are going to move ahead with life.
+It is a huge effort to discover an approach and it takes a lot of stamina to continue the pursuit.
+If you don’t, the default is choosing to “stay stuck,” right where you are.
+No one can budge you from your position, really.
 This is a choice that only “YOU” can make.
-It cannot be made and then administered for you.
+It cannot be made and then administered to you.

 Moving ahead is about three things:

-First, settling as many of the residual issues of the suicide (from the past) and this is a painful but necessary process.
+First, settling as many of the residual issues (failures, regrets) surrounding the suicide (from the past) and this is a painful but necessary process.

 Second, adjusting, as best you are able, your attitude about the present situation.

-[Note: There are some similar to us, but then others endure more painful circumstances.]
+[Note: There are others in painful situations, similar to us, yet others that endure more painful circumstances.]

-Third, is watching out for situations you are yet to encounter.)
-This is the essence of the role we jointly share in a Survivor Of Suicide support group.
+Third, is watching out for situations you are yet to encounter.
+This is the essence of the role we jointly share in a Survivor of Suicide support groups.

 This is all HARD work.
-I was personally helped others with strong oversight.
-I really, I don’t think I would have ever even started the task any other way?
+I was personally helped by others with strong seasoned oversight.
+I really, I don’t think I would have ever even started the reconstruction task any other way?